telefonicaid/fiware-orion/doc/manuals/deprecated.md

 * Configuration Manager role (deprecated in 0.21.0, removed in 0.25.0)
 * Associations (deprecated in 0.21.0, removed in 0.25.0).

+## Log deprecation warnings

+Some (not all) usages of deprecated features can be logged using the `-logDeprecate` [CLI flag](admin/cli.md) in the WARN log level.
+In particular, if this flag is activated:

+* NGSIv1 requests are logged.
+More information in [this section of the documentation](logs.md#info-level-in-detail)

 ## Using old Orion versions

 Although you are encouraged to use always the newest Orion version, take into account the following